 We don't recommend adding salt when making homemade stock.
 That’s because the flavors in stocks come from bones, meat, mirepoix, bouquet garni, and sometimes wine.
 And since stocks are the foundation of many dishes and can be referred to as an “in-process” food, you can’t be sure of their end format.
 Thus, if you’ve salted your stock while making it, and later want to reduce it for use in a sauce, the reduction intensifies the salt and can result in an overly salty finished food.
 Our best advice is to err on the side of caution and salt your finished dish rather than your stock.

 A stockpot isn’t a necessity, but consider investing in one.
 Tall and narrow, its shape and limited surface area slow evaporation for more flavor in your stocks.
 We prefer using 6- and 8-quart stockpots.
-(Check out this great mid-range stock pot on Amazon.)
+(Check out this great mid-range Cuisinart stock pot.)
 Any larger requires too much water, which dilutes the flavor of the finished stock.

 Six Principles For Making Stock